Baobo824/Baobo824.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yatong Lan - Autonomous Driving Research Intern"
+title: "Baobo Xiong"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Yatong Lan / 兰亚彤
+# Baobo Xiong / 熊宝博

-I am currently an Autonomous Driving Research Intern at Tsinghua University's School of Vehicle and Mobility, where I focus on developing robust perception systems and intelligent decision-making algorithms for autonomous vehicles.
-Previously, I worked as an Algorithm Intern at Guanglun Intelligence, gaining valuable experience in computer vision and deep learning applications for autonomous driving.
-My research interests include computer vision, sensor fusion, motion planning, and control systems for autonomous vehicles.
-I am passionate about advancing autonomous driving technology and contributing to the future of transportation.
+I am currently studying in the Physics Track of Zhili College, Tsinghua University.
+I am now part of Professor Chen Hong's research group at the School of Integrated Circuits, focusing on research into UAV high-speed obstacle avoidance and target detection algorithms based on DVS and RGB images.
+Previously, I engaged in condensed matter research in Professor Wei Bin's group at the Department of Physics.
+Later, hoping to combine the complex system analysis capabilities and "structure-function" research logic of physics with engineering technology to solve practical problems, I shifted to the field of intelligent algorithms, exploring the "theory-application" implementation path.